b0nz/tldr/pages/common/clear.md

 # clear

-> clear the terminal screen.
+> Clear the terminal screen.

-- Clear the terminal
+- Clear the terminal.

 `clear`